Sauceke/LoveMachine/doc/README.md

 * **Stroker:** indicates that the device has back-and-forth movement functionality AND that this functionality is supported by Intiface.
 * **Vibrators:** indicates that the device has vibrator functionality AND that this functionality is supported by Intiface.
 * **Threesome Role:** Which girl the device is assigned to in a threesome.
 This also affects other scenes - if a device is assigned to second girl, it will not be activated in Standard scenes.
-* **Action Mapping:** When multiple actions are available (such as fondling/fingering in Koikatsu), here you can set which action the device should react to.
+* **Body Part:** Selects the body part that will be tracked by the device.
+Defaults to Auto (which means it will find the one closest to the player's balls).
+Can be used to re-enact TJ/FJ with alternating movement using two devices.
+In Koikatsu and KKS, it also tracks fondling/fingering movements.
 * **Test Slow:** Tests the device with 3 slow strokes
 * **Test Fast:** Tests the device with 3 fast strokes
-* **Save device assignments:** If enabled, the Threesome Role and Action Mapping will be saved for all devices.
+* **Save device assignments:** If enabled, the Threesome Role and Body Part attributes will be saved for all devices.
 Disabled by default.

 ### Kill Switch Settings
 Safety measure to avoid hurting yourself if the sex gets too rough or something goes wrong.
 By default, pressing Spacebar will immediately stop all connected devices.